mvolkmann/blog/src/swift/Xcode.md

 To see the Git status of all files in the project, open the Project Navigator and look for the letters "A" (added) and "M" (modified) after file names.

-To see uncommitted changes for the file in the current text editor pane:

-- Look for blue vertical bars to left of line numbers.
-- Click a blue vertical bar to get a popup menu with the options "Show/Hide Change" (for modified lines) and "Discard Changes".
-- Select "Show Change" to display the original line above the modified line.
-- Select "Hide Change" to remove the display of the original line.
-- Select "Discard Changes" to undo the changes.

-To commit changes:

-- Select Source Control ...
-Commit... or press cmd-option-c to open a dialog that lists the files that can be committed.
-- A letter will appear after files that will be affected by the commit, "A" for added, "D" for deleted, "M" for modified, and "?" for files unknown to the local Git repository.
-- In the left, make sure the checkboxes to the left of each filename to be committed are checked.
-- One at a time click the name of each file to be committed to see a side-by-side diff where you can verify all the changes.
-  Undesired changes can be discarded by clicking a numbered blue button in the gutter between the old and new versions of the file and selecting "Discard Changes" from the popup.
-- Enter a comment for the commit in the text area at the bottom.
-- Optionally check the "Push to remote" checkbox.
-- Click the "Commit" button.

-To discard all uncommitted changes, select Source Control ...
-Discard All Changes...
-This displays a dialog to confirm this action.
-Click the "Discard" button to proceed.

 To fetch new branches from the remote repository, select Source Control ...
 Fetch Changes.